 Jessica has an MSc in Politics from the University of Oxford.
 Her thesis, for which she received a First, traced the evolution of the Doctrine of Humanitarian Intervention.
-In her spare time, Jessica volunteers at a local food bank and soup kitchen in east London, organising donations, packing food baskets, and serving meals to those in need.
+In her spare time, Jessica volunteers at a local food bank and soup kitchen in east London.

 Provided legal and strategic analysis for an International Investment Dispute case (International Law and Policy Advisory organisation)

 Developed a specialism in cross-border Modern Slavery and Human Trafficking Organised Crime Groups, illicit commodity markets, and county lines networks (Met Police)

 Developed and piloted a new methodological approach to local Serious and Organised Crime profiles in London, which was rolled out across the Metropolitan Police Service.
 The findings were presented at a MOPAC Promoting Analytical Insight Conference (Met Police)